JoseMiguelCardosoBanda/Admin-Panel-Project/README.md

 # React + Vite - Admin Panel

 To initialize the app use 'npm run dev'.

-\nThis project was made with React.js and Bootstrap.
+This project was made with React.js and Bootstrap.

 * At first the welcome page will be shown.